X901/AlertExample/README.md

 Customize Alert  Example with easiest way !

 ### How to use it ?
-- Add drag Alert.swift to your project
+- Drag Alert.swift to your project
 - on anywhere you want to display alert with buttons call it like this :